microsoft/grover-blocks/lowmc/INSTALL.md

 ## How to build

 ### LowMC AffineLayer and KeyExpansion code generation
-Note that compiling these multiple hours as of now, due to the lack of optimisation in the Q# compiler.
+Note that compiling all parameter levels takes multiple hours as of now, due to the lack of optimization in the Q# compiler.

 #### Generate random matrices from the LowMC spec
 Get `generate_matrices.py` from the official repo, and patch it to match the bit ordering used in the LowMC reference C implementation using the following commands.